conduktor/conduktor-gateway-demos/encryption/Readme.md

 Conduktor Gateway's encryption feature encrypts sensitive fields within messages as they are produced through the Gateway.

 These fields are stored on disk encrypted but can easily be read by clients reading through the Gateway.
-(We also support an encrypt on fetch functionality for keeping your data secure when working with 3rd parties, we won't demo that today but get in touch to discuss further.)
+(We also support an encrypt on fetch functionality for keeping your data secure when working with 3rd parties and partners, we won't demo that today but get in touch to discuss further.)

 ### Architecture diagram
 ![architecture diagram](images/encryption.png "encryption")